srmchartroom/srmchartroom/README.md

 After a decade+ of active front-end development heavily in HTML and CSS, I expanded my dev skillset to encompass a fuller range of full-stack development including node, express, react, and broad strengthening of my javascript skillset (ES6).

-I couldn't be happier that life and career led me to become as much a developer as I am a marketer, designer, or manager.
+I couldn't be happier that life and career led me to become as much a developer as I have been a marketer, designer, or manager.

 --------------------------------------